 Drop the pin and the view rapidly shrinks, from continent, to county, to state, to city, to neighborhood – until eventually you’re staring at your own backyard and can see your car in the driveway.

-Zoom in even more and we’re inside your body, where your nervous system reigns supreme – and at the beginning stages of Trauma, she looks a bit like the Queen of Hearts.
+Zoom in even more and we’re inside your body, where your nervous system reigns supreme – and she’s having a Queen of Hearts moment!
 Off with their heads!

 Stages of Trauma Recovery